canjs/can-stache-bindings/docs/to-parent.md

 <my-component {^some-prop}="value"/>
 ```

+> __Note:__ If [can-stache.key] is an object, changes to its properties will still be updated.
+The one-way binding only prevents replacement of the value.

 @param {String} child-prop The name of the property to export from the
 child components viewmodel.
 Use `{^this}` or `{^.}` to export the entire viewModel.